WICG/portals/README.md

 Event | Meaning
 ----- | -------
-onactivation | The portal contents have been activated by something other than an explicit call to the `activate` method (e.g. default click, back navigation). onrestoration | The previous contents were restored into this portal element. ondiscard | The portal contents have been discarded due to a need to reclaim resources or due to the inability to perform restoration. onfreeze/onresume | Indicates when the portal context has been [frozen/resumed](https://github.com/WICG/page-lifecycle).
+onactivate | The portal contents have been activated by something other than an explicit call to the `activate` method (e.g. default click, back navigation). onrestore | The previous contents were restored into this portal element. ondiscard | The portal contents have been discarded due to a need to reclaim resources or due to the inability to perform restoration. onfreeze/onresume | Indicates when the portal context has been [frozen/resumed](https://github.com/WICG/page-lifecycle).